RodoAgusSM/Web_Weather_4_U/README.md

 4. Enjoy watching the weather of Montevideo, the capital of Uruguay :)

 #### Characteristics
-The application updates itself every 2 minutes
+The application updates itself every 2 minutes.<br>
-To update before 2 minutes, update the web browser
+To update before 2 minutes, update the web browser.<br>
-For the loading times, a spinner is shown indicating the user that the application is loading
+For the loading times, a spinner is shown indicating the user that the application is loading.

 #### Note
-The only npm package installed in this project is axios
+The only npm package installed in this project is axios.